RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/index.md

 ## Collaborative research software development

 The aim of the RSE team is to provide staff to support software engineering for research.
-This is aways done as a collaborative exercise.
+This is always done as a collaborative exercise.
 In most cases where an RSE is required, the novel research is facilitated by software and the RSE rather than the development of software being novel in its own right.

 If you wish to undertake a collaborative software engineering project where the focus is on *novel software engineering research* then